gisheri/elevation/README.md

 # What is this?

 This project is a coding challenge for the web developer position at Elevation Church.
-The requirements are listed in `requirements.md`.
+The requirements for the challenge are listed in `requirements.md`.

-In order to run this application, please follow the steps below for **Database**, **Server**, and **Frontend**.
+To run this application, please follow the steps below in **How to get it running**.
 Once you have completed the steps, ensure `database`, `server`, and `frontend` are all running by entering the commands `node .`, `npm run dev`, and `npm start`, respectively.

 I chose to build the **Database** and **Server** individually to create a scalable microservice architecture.

-**Technologies: Loopback.io, Node.js, Typescript, React.js, MaterialUI, Mocha, Chai, Jest, Moment.js**
+**Technologies used: Loopback.io, Node.js, Typescript, React.js, MaterialUI, Mocha, Chai, Jest, Supertest, Istanbul, Axios, Nodemon, Moment.js**

 # How to get it running